cenggel/cordova-loader/README.md

 [Previus method comparison](http://zeroasterisk.com/2013/08/22/meteor-phonegapcordova-roundup-fall-2013/)

-This package takes a cordova project directory and compiles the assets into platform specific javascript files in the meteor public directory.
+This package takes a cordova project directory and compiles the assets into platform specific javascript files in the meteor public directory (public/cordova/{platform}.js).
 Then on the client it loads the file that corresponds to the platorm.
 Cordova is used just as the docs describe.

 *Currently only tested with iOS.
 Will test the other platforms asap.*